 You might have to re-pitch your roof if an improper slope is a problem.
 Roof re-pitching is relatively costly, so you should try other solutions first.
 For example, additional drainage points might help, depending on the extent of the anomaly.
 Get a professional inspection of the roof to determine the best solution.

 Use a roofing professional to design and install your flat roof to preempt ponding issues.
-An experienced roofing contractor can also help if you already deal with ponding.
+An experienced roofing contractor in Colorado Springs can also help if you already deal with ponding.
 Empire Roofing and Restoration has been active in the roofing industry for decades.
 Contact us for a quote on ponding or any other roof solutions you need.